 How often do you need to change the sandpaper?

-Where can I get extra sandpaper?
+Where to get extra sandpaper?

-If you’re in need of a belt sander choosing the right one for you isn’t always easy.
-Every model claims to be the very best, but there are only a few that can really give you what you’re looking for.
-We hope we’ve made your search for the best belt sander so much easier, so you’re one step closer to getting all of your jobs done in no time at all.
+If you’re in need of a new bench sander you may find that choosing the right one for you isn’t very easy.
+Every single model out there claims to be the very best, but there are only a few models that can give you exactly what you’re looking for.
+We hope we have made your search for the best bench sander a lot easier, so you’re just that little bit closer to getting all your jobs done.

 If you have any other questions or worries please contact us, or if you have any comments or improvements please leave a comment at the bottom of the page.